BigDogEnergy/discordBot/grace.md

         - Each player can review their grace (and everyone elses) using the associated document
 3. Players acquire grace by donating epic (purple) items to the guild
     - If the player instead chooses to donate the item to the guild, they will receive 1 grace
-    - Players choosing to donate Weekly Boss items will receive 3 grace
+    - Players choosing to donate Weekly Arch Boss items will receive 3 grace
 4. Players can utilize their grace on donated items
     - If multiple players want an item, the player with more grace can use their amount to receive it first